YunoHost-Apps/hubzilla_ynh/README.md

 - [X] Remove the admin email,path and is_public form installation form.
 - [X] Stop modification of php.ini : exec().
 - [X] Make changes to nginx configuration accouding to Hubzilla official guide.
-- [ ] Force redirection to https by default.
+- [X] Force redirection to https by default.
+- [X] Multi-instance.
+- [X] Adeed php.log in the root folder for debugging php, with logrotate applied on it.(can be accesssed by admin->logs and entering the php.log).

 ## Important Notes